paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/rp/reliability_assessment_phased_missions.md

-# Reliability Models for miscellaneous items
+# Reliability assessment of phased missions

 The operation of missions encountered in space involves several different tasks or phases that must be accomplished in sequence.
 Systems used like this are usually called phased-mission systems.
 [Figure 4.24](syst_figure4_24) shows an example of a phased mission of a space satellite system.